idw111/redis-autocomplete-hangul/README.md

 ### AutocompleteIndexer.index(word)
 This indexes word.
 Indexed words can be queried using AutocompleteIndexer.query method.

-### AutocompleteIndexer.query(characters)
+### AutocompleteIndexer.query(characters[, options])
 This queries characters on indexed words.
 Indexed words starting with the characters will be retrieved from the redis.
 It returns promise object with array of strings.
+You can set query results count using options.count (default 5).

 ### AutocompleteIndexer.remove(word)
 This removes the indexed word.
 Removed words cannot be queried using AutocompleteIndexer.query method.